CubicLu/gh-pabau/apps/bridge-api/README.md

 # Running the bridge locally

-Prerequisites: Locally setup docker env && docker desktop running (for Windows users)
+Prerequisites: Locally setup docker env && hasura docker image & docker desktop running (for Windows users)
 - Pull the latest build from our master branch ```git pull origin master```
 - If additional ORM mappings are required, implement the necessary changes at ```schema.prisma```
 - ```yarn bridge:generate``` to generate the files after successful changes